simul/simul.github.io/unity/Sky.md

-Editing Clouds Via Scripting: The Sky Layer
+Editing The Sky Via Scripting: The Sky Layer
 ---------------

 To Get/Set sky layer properties, use **trueSKY.GetSkyFloat**, **trueSKY.GetSkyInt**, **trueSKY.SetSkyFloat** and **trueSKY.SetSkyInt**.
 For more information on how to use these functions, see [Scripting](http://docs.simul.co/unity/Scripting.html).
 The tables below show the various sky layer properties (named as they appear in the sequencer), along with the matching name string to use for scripting. **Note**: Parameters that are Bools in the Sequencer are treated as Ints in scripting, where 0 = false and 1 = true.